Charles Bradley (singer): No Time for Dreaming & Soul of America (2011–2012)

 Bradley performing at Traumzeit-Festival in Duisburg in 2013.

 Brenneck and Bradley chose ten of these recordings to be released as Bradley's debut album No Time for Dreaming in 2011.

-In the spring of 2012, Charles Bradley: Soul of America, a documentary directed by Poull Brien, debuted at the SXSW Film Festival in Austin, Texas.
-Poull Brien first met Bradley when he directed the music video for "The World (Is Going Up In Flames)".
+In the spring of 2012, Charles Bradley: Soul of America, a documentary directed by Poull Brien, debuted at South by Southwest in Austin, Texas.
+Brien first met Bradley when he directed the music video for "The World (Is Going Up In Flames)".
 This feature film told Bradley's story from his childhood in Florida, to the days of homelessness and heartache, then later his gigs as Black Velvet, and finally ended with him touring and recording at Daptone Records.
 The film included his performance at festivals around the world.

-In 2014 Bradley took part in the Hamilton, Ontario Supercrawl festival.

 Victim of Love & Changes (2013–2016)

 Bradley's second album, Victim of Love came out on April 2, 2013.

-Bradley's third album, Changes, was released on April 1, 2016, and featured a cover of the Black Sabbath song "Changes" along with the original song "Change for the World", which became popularized shortly after his death as the theme for seasons 1-3 of the dark comedy crime drama TV series Barry.
+Bradley's third album, Changes, was released on April 1, 2016, and featured a cover of the Black Sabbath song "Changes" along with the original song "Change for the World", which became popularized shortly after his death as the theme for the first three seasons of the Netflix animated comedy series Big Mouth.
 He continued to perform live, often together with other Daptone artists.

-In August 2016, he fell ill and canceled a Canadian tour and his appearance at the Cambridge Folk Festival due to take place on July 30.
+In August 2016, Bradley fell ill and canceled a Canadian tour and his appearance at the Cambridge Folk Festival due to take place on July 30.

 Death

 Bradley died on September 23, 2017, of stomach cancer in Brooklyn, New York, at the age of 68.
-He was surrounded by family and friends, including members of all the bands he worked closely with, according to a press release from his publicist.
+He was surrounded by family and friends, including members of all the bands he worked closely with.

 Since his death Bradley has featured on several archive recordings, including a live-recording from the Apollo Theatre, as part of the Daptone Super Soul Revue release.